 - Pour in vegetable broth, tomatoes, corn, and black beans.
 Bring to boil.
 Once boiling, reduce heat to low.
 Cover with a lid and simmer for 20 minutes.

-- While the soup is simmering, heat the remaining tbsp of oil in your cast iron skillet over medium-high heat.
+- While the soup is simmering, heat the remaining tablespoon of oil in your cast iron skillet over medium-high heat.
 Once very hot, add corn tortillas and pan-fry for 2 minutes per side until golden brown and crisp.
 Transfer to a paper towel and let cool before cutting it into thin slices.

 - Once the soup is ready to serve with corn tortillas, avocado, jalapeño, and cilantro.